csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

 CsoundMotion simplifies and greatly abstracts this process.
 Subsection 4.4 shows an example of how these values are accessed and might be used in Csound.
-Note that with CsoundMotion, you do not assign channel names: they are pre-assigned by the relevant objects (e.g. \"AccelerometerX\").
+Note that with CsoundMotion, you do not assign channel names: they are pre-assigned by the relevant objects (e.g. "AccelerometerX").

 To declare and initialize a CsoundMotion object, use: